 Nonetheless, when it comes to being recognized as a legitimate natural antihistamine, green tea still needs further study.
 For instance, it’s not known yet how much green tea should be ingested for its therapeutic effect to be accessed.
 Besides this, scientists should also look for other possible anti-allergenic compounds in the tea.

 Another possible concentration of study is determining which green tea variety would be most effective.
 Thus far, a 2013 study has indicated that Benifuuki green tea contains a high amount of methylated catechins and EGCG.
 In a double-blind clinical trial, study participants who were allergic to Japanese cedar pollinosis drank this green tea.
-By the eleventh week, when cedar pollen season was at its peak, the participants demonstrated reduced symptoms.
+By the eleventh week, when cedar pollen season was at its peak, the participants had demonstrated reduced symptoms.

-EGCG, the most abundant and active antioxidant in it, has already been shown capable of fighting allergic reactions in mice.
+EGCG, the most abundant and active antioxidant in it, has already been shown to be capable of fighting allergic reactions in mice.
 Researchers learned that it works by blocking histamine and immunoglobulin E production.
 These two compounds in the body are what trigger and sustain allergic reactions.

 Studies also show that a methylated form of the antioxidant can block the IgE receptor, which is mainly responsible for an allergic reaction.
-It brings forth a more potent anti-allergenic response than the regular EGCG.
+It brings forth a more potent anti-allergenic response than regular EGCG.
 This would make methylated EGCG green tea’s strongest anti-allergenic compound.

 Green tea may be one of the most popular teas with antihistamine properties, but other kinds of tea are also frequently recommended.
-You can make tea from the following elements.
+You can make tea from the following elements: